lhanssler/LED-Array-Controller/README.md

     was sourced from: https://github.com/MrYsLab/telemetrix-extensions
 4. warm_test.txt: A text file is used to configure the LED array controller when the telemetrix_controller.py module is utilized.
-This is the text file used for the January 2025 warm test in the LL113 cryostat and can be referenced as an example.
+This is the text file used for the January 2025 warm test in the LL130 cryostat and can be referenced as an example.
 The file is explained in more detail in Part C of the README.md.
-5. serial # FILL THIS IN
-6. KiCad Files # FILL THIS IN
+5. serial: Python's serial library, a dependency of telemetrix. serial is should already be installed on the host device, but some devices running older versions of Python have issues when telemetrix calls certain functions from serial.
+This version of serial has been shown to function properly.
+6. KiCad Files: Folder containing the KiCad files for LED Array Controller PCBs.
+    Revisions 3 and 4 of the board are in the folder, which includes their schematics and board diagrams.
+KiCad Files has its own README file in the folder.
 7. README.md: This README file.

 **Part B: Repository Dependencies**